HammedGado/HammedGado/README.md

 ## Hi there 👋
-I'm a Computer Science student at Lehman College focusing on Cybersecurity.Gaining hands-on experience through coursework, projects, and an online course.I currently have some experince on java,html and planning to learn pyhthon.
-I'm currently taking an online cybersecurity certificate on coursera.My hobbies are video gaming,watching movies and sports.
+I’m a Computer Science student at Lehman College with a focus on Cybersecurity.
+I’m gaining hands-on experience through coursework, projects, and an online cybersecurity certificate from Coursera.
+I have experience in Java and HTML, and I’m planning to learn Python soon.
+When I’m not coding, I enjoy video gaming, watching movies, and following sports.

 ![My skills](https://skillicons.dev/icons?i=linkedin,java,html,)